rubyreferences/rubyref/stdlib/networking-web/net/http.md

 ### How to use Net::HTTP[](#how-to-use-nethttp)

-The following example code can be used as the basis of a HTTP user-agent which can perform a variety of request types using persistent connections.
+The following example code can be used as the basis of an HTTP user-agent which can perform a variety of request types using persistent connections.